Simplifying Deep Temporal Difference Learning: Analysis of Regularised TD

 \section{Analysis of Regularised TD}

-\emph{Proofs for all theorems and corollaries can be found in \cref{app:proofs}} We now use the techniques of \cref{sec:td_analysis} to provide an analysis of regularised TD, confirming our theoretical hypothesis that careful application of techniques such as LayerNorm and $\ell_2$ regularisation can stabilise TD.
-Recalling that $x\coloneqq\{s,a\}$, we remark that our results can be derived for value functions by setting $x=s$ in our analysis.
+\emph{Proofs for all theorems and corollaries can be found in \cref{app:proofs}} Building on \citep{bh2018finite,Fellows23}, we now develop a powerful and general Jacobian analysis tool to characterise stability of TD approaches used in practice (\cref{sec:td_analysis}).
+We then apply this analysis to regularised TD, confirming our theoretical hypothesis that careful application of LayerNorm and $\ell^2$ regularisation can stabilise TD (\cref{sec:reg_analysis}).
+Finally, we compare LayerNorm to BatchNorm regularisation techniques in \cref{sec:myopic_batchnorm}, explaining our preference for LayerNorm.
+Recalling that $x=(s,a)$, we remark that our results can be derived for value functions by setting $x=s$ in our analysis.